 A popular museum in the city.
 Admission is only $14 for adults and children under 3 are free!
 If you are traveling with kids young than three.
 This is one of the best things to do in San Antonio with kids if you have young ones that are three years old or younger.

 36. San Antonio Museum of Art

 This museum is another great stop along the riverwalk.
-A favorite fro my family because it has free general admission on Tuesday’s from 4pm-9pm.
+A favorite for my family because it has free general admission on Tuesdays from 4 pm-9 pm.

 37. Natural Bridge Caverns

 Take a cave tour, mine for gold or, if you’re brave, go on the canopy ziplines!
 This is one of the most fun places for kids in San Antonio as it’s adventurous and a super fun experience for the whole family.

 38. Six Flags Fiesta Texas

 The ticket for Six Flags Fiesta will set you back $64.99.
 A little too expensive for my preference, but if you are an amusement park lover this may be for you.